gpufit/Gpuspline/docs/api.rst

     :type: size_t

-:x_values: Pointer to independent variable values
+:x_values: Pointer to independent variable values, starting with 0 (1st spline interval, covering the distance between 1st and 2nd data point) and going to N-1 for N data points.

     :type: REAL *
     :length: new_size_x